Kidney stone removal is a complicated procedure. This product is a semi-automated ureteroscope, designed to reduce surgical time.

-One of the leading healthcare companies from the US wants to develop a semi-automatic Ureteroscope to reduce the surgery time and to increase the precision during surgery.
+The aim is to reduce the surgery time and increase the precision during surgery.
 I was solely involved in this project to develop a reliable concept that the company could eventually produce.

 A typical Ureteroscope construction involves a pulley with two lumens(thin wires) passing through two sides of the probe.
 Due to its unique construction, the probe bends with a fine curvature when the pulley is activated.
 This mechanism helps the surgeon to locate a stone by controlling the probe through the pulley handle.